 10. Scoring from Kick Off and goal kicks

 Teams cannot score directly from kick offs or goal kicks.
 At least 1 additional player must touch the ball from kick off or goal kick before a goal can be awarded.

 - The substitute must wait for the player to leave the pitch before entering

 - When substituting, the team must notify the referee when the ball is out-of-bounds for the substitution to happen

 - Substituted players shall be allowed to re-enter during the same match (rolling substitutions)

 12. Minimum Number of Players

-The minimum number of players to start each half shall be five (5), failing which a walkover shall be awarded to the opponents with full points and a registered score of 3-0 or the actual score as the time of stopping play, whichever is the higher.
+The minimum number of players to start each half shall be five (5), failing which a walkover shall be awarded to the opponents with full points and a registered score of 3-0 or the actual score at the time of stopping play, whichever is higher.